manusanchi02/christmas-lights/README.md

 └── README.md
 ```

+## 🎶 Adding More Songs

+To add more songs to your collection:

+1. Download MIDI files from sites like [MIDIWorld](https://www.midiworld.com/) or [FreeMIDI](https://freemidi.org/)
+2. Copy the `.mid` or `.midi` files to the `music/` folder
+3. Restart the application
+4. The new songs will appear automatically in the dropdown menu

-## ⚙️ How It Works: MP3 to Buzzer
+## ⚚️ How It Works: Music & Light Synchronization

-1. **Upload**: User uploads an MP3 file through the web interface
+1. **Song Selection**: User selects a pre-loaded MIDI file from the dropdown
-2. **AI Conversion**: BasicPitch (Spotify's AI model) analyzes the audio and converts it to MIDI
-   - Uses deep learning to detect pitch and timing
-   - `melodia_trick=True` optimizes for melody extraction, filtering out vocals
-3. **MIDI Processing**: Mido reads the MIDI file and extracts note events
+2. **MIDI Processing**: Mido reads the MIDI file and extracts note events, timing, and velocity
-4. **Frequency Calculation**: Each MIDI note number is converted to its frequency in Hz
+3. **Frequency Calculation**: Each MIDI note number is converted to its frequency in Hz
    - Formula: `f = 440 × 2^((n-69)/12)` where n is the MIDI note number
-5. **Buzzer Playback**: GPIO18 is toggled at the calculated frequency to produce the tone
+4. **Buzzer Playback**: GPIO18 is toggled at the calculated frequency to produce the tone
-   - The passive buzzer vibrates at the specified frequency, creating sound
+5. **Light Synchronization**: PWM LED brightness is adjusted based on:
+   - Note velocity (how hard the note is played) = brightness intensity
+   - Active notes = lights on, pauses = lights dim
+   - Creates a dynamic visual effect matching the music rhythm

 ## 🔒 Security